afatbenz/Auction-Project-using-nodejs/README.md

 ## Want an example of using the API?
 Yes, you just need to import our postman collection.
 You can get it [here](https://github.com/afatbenz/Auction-Project-using-nodejs/blob/main/db/Jitera.postman_collection.json).
 You only need to change the payload, query and parameters that have been provided

+## What's not perfect?
+There are many points that are not perfect.
+For example, email notifications that are still blocked by gmail and cron to check items automatically have not been provided.
+To get around the auction activation cron, we can use the API `/api/item/activate/{itemID}`

+For problems sending OTP code email, the sent OTP can be seen in the database.